 Spellings need to be learnt and handed in by Thursday.
 Children will be tested on their spellings every Friday.

 High Frequency Words (HFW) are given to all children in order to learn words that are frequently used in our reading and writing along with tricky words.
 These are to be kept in school bags at all times when they are not in use so they can be used within school and outside of school.
 These need to be practiced regularly by being able to read and write them correctly.
 We will regularly check these and add new words as your child progresses.

 Miss Sayer is the Class Teacher in Class One.

 Miss Sayer grew up locally with a farming background.
 She loves outside learning, art, drama and role play, and helps teach children to horse ride in a local club.
 She believes that all learning should be fun so children are enthused and love learning in and out of school.

 Miss Sayer currently leads the subject of Science across both schools in the partnership.

 Mrs Smith is a Higher Level Teaching Assistant and works primarily in Class One with the Reception children.
 She also plans and teaches Religious Education lessons throughout the school which get children thinking very deeply.
 Mrs Smith has developed a fantastic ability to work alongside, and teach, children of all ages within the Primary School.
 Her bubbly personality makes her very popular with children, staff and parents equally.

-Mrs Foster - TA
+Mrs Crane - TA